josephhyatt/knowledge/README.md

----
-description: 'This is my gitbook, there are many like it but this one is mine.'
+# 'This is my gitbook, there are many like it but this one is mine.'
----

 # Introduction